Car Registration in Ontario: A Guide (2025)

 All vehicle registrations in Ontario occur at ServiceOntario centres.
 You can submit your application online, by mail, or in person.
 When registering your vehicle, take a closer look at each process below.

 When you purchase a new car, the dealership registers the vehicle for you.
-For a fee, your dealership will provide the necessary registration paperwork, licence plates, plate sticker, and other documentation you need to drive off the lot.
+For a fee, your dealership will provide the necessary registration paperwork, license plates, plate sticker, and other documentation you need to drive off the lot.

 Registering a used vehicle involves more steps than registering a new one.
 Unless you are purchasing a car from a dealership that can register it, you’ll have to apply at ServiceOntario yourself.
 If your car is older than 20 years, you may have to undergo an appraisal through the Ministry of Finance.